asgarisepide/22nm-FDSOI-mixed-signal-ic-portfolio/README.md

 ![High-Speed Link Buffer](RT_Board.png)
 Turned a LVDS differential 1GHz signal into a proper 0-0.8-V CMOS clock using three inverter-based amplifiers.
-The output clock can be divided-by-2, 4, 5.
+The output clock can be divided-by-2, 4, or 5.
 One important result is the cycle-to-cycle jitter, which is 3.4 ps RMS So, the variation from one clock period to the next is very small

 ![Buffer_Schematic](Buffer_Schematic.png)